 There are certain mistakes to avoid when signing physician employment contracts such as waiting to get a lawyer and not researching your employer.

 Did you know that thousands of physicians are signing employment contracts just about every year?
 The key to a successful and happy employment as a physician is understanding and agreeing to the terms of your employment contract.

 Namely, you need to be extremely careful about what it is you are signing.
 The unfortunate truth is a lot of physicians make some pretty big mistakes when signing physician employment contracts that end up costing them and their families for years.

-Biggest Mistake #1: Waiting Too Long to Get a Lawyer
+Biggest Mistake #1: Waiting Too Long to Get a Physician Contract Review Lawyer

-You want to get a lawyer as soon as you start applying for jobs.
+You want to get a contract review lawyer as soon as you start applying for jobs.

 The offer letter – which is the first thing you will get from your potential employer – is something you want your lawyer to look at before you even need a physician contract review.

 This way, they can help you work out the terms from the very beginning.
 Waiting too long to get a lawyer to help you could cause you to lock yourself into stuff you never really wanted.

-Having a lawyer from the start will also show your potential employer how serious you are.
-Which certainly doesn’t hurt.
+Having a medical contract review lawyer from the start will also show your potential employer how serious you are.
+This certainly doesn’t hurt.

 It will also allow you to negotiate your contract from the very beginning, which may make it easier to draft a contract that both parties can agree on more easily.

 Biggest Mistake #2: Not Researching Your Potential Employer

 How much do you know about the person you are thinking about working for?
 It is vital for you to do a significant amount of research – and then a little more.